Computer User Support Specialist

 What skills do you need to work in computer support?

 Computer support personnel often work in software, hardware, and/or help desk support.
-It would help if you were customer-service-oriented and inquisitive, have strong problem-solving skills, patience, and a strategic technical aptitude.
+It would help if you were customer-service-oriented, inquisitive, and had strong problem-solving skills, patience, and strategic technical aptitude to excel in this type of career.

 The CIS program allows students to select classes that best suit their skills, strengths, and educational and career goals and meet today's industry needs.
 The curriculum covers computer systems and cybersecurity fundamentals, operating systems, hardware, structured and visual programming languages, system troubleshooting and helpdesk fundamentals, network technologies, cyber law and ethics, digital forensics, and database administration.
 Students will also develop proficiency in popular applications such as word processing, spreadsheet, database, and Internet publishing.

-CompTIA and Microsoft certifications can be achieved along the way to ensure students have the necessary skill sets to meet employer expectations.
+CompTIA and Microsoft certifications can be achieved to ensure students have the necessary skill sets to meet employer expectations.
 With these skills and certifications, a computer professional can expect to enjoy a good salary, steady work, and opportunities to advance.

 At ECC, you'll earn industry-recognized credentials that local employers highly value: CompTIA A+